|Funding Program:||Northern Australia Beef Roads Program

 The Barkly Stock Route is a rural main road connecting the Stuart and Tablelands highways, servicing a number of cattle producers in the area.
 The route is currently partially sealed.

-The project will upgrade, widen and seal 15 kiometres of the Barkly Stock Route to improve efficiency for heavy vehicles transporting livestock and other heavy vehicles and road users.
+The project will upgrade, widen and seal 15 kilometres of the Barkly Stock Route to improve efficiency for heavy vehicles transporting livestock and other heavy vehicles and road users.
 Additional works will also be undertaken to upgrade culverts to improve drainage.

 The project will support the transportation of livestock in the region by improving road safety and regional productivity, reducing travel times and increasing road reliability during the wet season.